Milanoboy20/Custom_ORM_p1/README.md

 Check and change the url format in the utilities/ConnectionToDB to the appropriate url format.

 To Test the ORM with the available JUnit 5 Test folder.
-Create three tables in your RDBMS with the provided SQL Script, add some data(optional) and then run the test class.
+Create three tables in your RDBMS with the provided SQL Script, add some dummy data and then run the test class.